tomickigrzegorz/react-leaflet-examples/README.md

 > The crossed-out titles will be supplemented over time;)

-> The full version with all working examples can be found at this link [leaflet-examples](https://github.com/tomik23/leaflet-examples).
+> The full version (vanilla-js) with all working examples can be found at this link [leaflet-examples](https://github.com/tomik23/leaflet-examples).

 41 back-to-home-button
 ~~40 distance-between-cities-on-map~~